moliver28/research-handbook/content/handbook/people-group/offboarding/_index.md

 ## GitLab Alumni Program

-Voluntary exits that are eligible to be rehired will be added to the Slack channel `#gitlab-alumni`.
-The offboarding details provided by the Manager in Workday is how eligibility is determined and later shared with IT.
+All Voluntary exits will be added to the Slack channel `#gitlab-alumni`.
+Involuntary exits will not be added to the channel, unless given an exception by the Team Member Relations Team.

-Reasons that someone would not be permitted to join would be:

-1. Due to involuntary offboarding for extreme behavior or a violation of our [Code of Business Conduct and Ethics](https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d).
-1. Underperformance or other causes for involuntary offboarding are not a reason to exclude someone from the alumni program.
-1. Team members who are not eligible for rehire.

 The purpose of this channel is to network and socialize with team members.